MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Replace `C:\Users\YourUsername\Documents` with your preferred location.

-1. Initialize a new Spec Kit project:
+1. Initialize a new Spec Kit project with GitHub Copilot and PowerShell:

     ```powershell
-    specify init ContosoDashboard
+    specify init ContosoDashboard --ai copilot --script ps
     ```

-    The CLI will begin the initialization process and prompt you with several questions.

-1. When prompted to select an AI assistant, choose **copilot** (GitHub Copilot):

-    ```plaintext
-    Which AI assistant will you use?
-    > copilot
-    ```

-    Use the arrow keys to navigate and press Enter to select.

-1. When prompted to select a script variant, choose **ps** (PowerShell) for Windows:

-    ```plaintext
-    Which script variant would you like?
-    > ps (PowerShell)
-    ```
+    This command creates a new project directory configured for GitHub Copilot with PowerShell scripts.

+    **Command options explained:**
+    - `ContosoDashboard` - The name of your project directory
+    - `--ai copilot` - Configures the project for GitHub Copilot (other options: claude, gemini, cursor-agent, windsurf, etc.)
+    - `--script ps` - Uses PowerShell scripts (use `--script sh` for bash/zsh on macOS/Linux)

-    If you're using macOS or Linux, select **sh** (bash/zsh) instead.
+    > **Note**: If you're using macOS or Linux, replace `--script ps` with `--script sh`.

 1. Wait for the initialization to complete.
 The CLI will: